django-oscar/django-oscar-api/docs/source/topics/middleware.rst

 Header Session Middleware
 =========================

-This middleware is very useful when sessions are managed by an external website which commuicates with Oscar API.
+This middleware is very useful when sessions are managed by an external website which communicates with Oscar API.

 .. class:: oscarapi.middleware.HeaderSessionMiddleware